 Sensitive to the social and political realities in Ireland, however, Doyle persevered and without any increased means opened in March 1875 a room dedicated to portraiture.
 Later, in 1884, this display was expanded to become the Historical and Portrait Gallery.
 The newly assembled collection initially comprised forty-eight oil paintings, as well as watercolours, drawings, engravings, mezzotints, and marble busts, and expanded steadily over subsequent decades.
 In the 1970s a part of the portrait collection was transferred to Malahide Castle, Co.
 Dublin, where it can be viewed to this day.

 The collection has been enhanced greatly in recent years by important acquisitions and commissioned works by living artists.
-Since 1998, with both corporate and private assistance, the NGI has commissioned ten portraits of celebrated figures.
-These commissions play a key role in developing the character and breadth of the portrait collection, and celebrating artistic practice in Ireland.
-A commission results annually from The Hennessy Portrait Prize, a collaboration between the NGI and Moët-Hennessy inaugurated in 2014.
+Since 1998, with both corporate and private assistance, the Gallery has commissioned ten portraits of celebrated figures.
+These commissions play a key role in developing the character and breadth of the Portrait Collection, and celebrating artistic practice in Ireland.
+A commission results annually from the Hennessy Portrait Prize, a collaboration between the Gallery and Moët-Hennessy, inaugurated in 2014.
 The fields of Irish endeavour represented in the National Portrait Collection now range from sport, literature and broadcasting to theatre and social justice.
 Among the most recent additions to the collection are Colin Davidson’s portrait of poet Michael Longley (2012), Geraldine O’Neill’s portrait of designer John Rocha (2015) and Vera Klute’s portrait of theatre director Garry Hynes (2017).
-A selection of works from the Gallery are on display in the portrait galleries, Room X - xx.
+A selection of works from the collection are on display in the Portrait Gallery in Room 23 in the Dargan Wing.